zsiki/ls/doc/source/tutorial.rst

    *(27.)
 Free station calculation for station 5001*

 Select two or more target points (the id in fieldbook is shown in brackets) and add to used points, click calculate and coordinates will be calculated.
 Details of the calculation can be seen in the result widget.
-Free station calculation uses the least quares method.
+Free station calculation uses the least squares method.
 The calculation result list contains all details about calculation, provided by GNU-Gama project.
 Repeat the free station calculation using all possible observations!